-On this website you can find my own recommendations on both types.
+On this website, you can find my own recommendations on both types.

 I have a preference for the hanging and standing screens as they don’t require electricity and can be left out in all weathers.
 If you are interested in buying one, then view my recommended screens for backyard movie parties.

 But if you do want to build one yourself, then you can do that too!
-I have put together a blog post which shows how you can build one.
+I have put together a blog post that shows how you can build one.
 Honestly though, once you have bought all the parts you need and spent the time doing so, it might be easier to simply buy a cheap one instead that will probably work better anyway.

 The cheapest option is simply to hang a white bedsheet, but in truth, it won’t work that well as it will blow around and have wrinkles in it.
-Plus, they can be very transparent meaning you movie won’t display that well against the sheet.
+Plus, they can be very transparent meaning your movie won’t display that well against the sheet.

 You can find out more about my thoughts on why you shouldn’t really use a bedsheet for outdoor or backyard movies by clicking here.